Shakir-Shamim/MarkDown/README.md

 you guys wanna see Mr. Wick..

-what i am uploading my photo i don't know how to upload it but i can try.
+wait i am uploading my photo i don't know how to upload it but i can try.

 ![john](https://user-images.githubusercontent.com/121804483/215389421-28486259-be23-4339-81b1-9f401db762b9.jpg)

 taadaa... it

 This is *Mr. Wick* aka **Boogeyman**.
 Mr. Wick is man of commitment.
-He is man of focus and will.
-Once he killed a man with a pencil yes with a pencil.
+He is man of focus.
+Once he killed a man with a pencil...
+Shocked na.
+Yes! with a pencil only.